astropy/saba/docs/index.rst

 To initialize a fitter we provide string values to define the ``statistic``, ``optimizer`` and ``estmethod`` (error estimation method).
-The available values for those can be found in the docstring of |SherpaFitter| and relate to objects within `sherpa.stats`, `sherpa.optmethods` and `sherpa.estmethods`.
+The available values for those can be found in the docstring of `~saba.SherpaFitter` and relate to objects within `sherpa.stats`, `sherpa.optmethods` and `sherpa.estmethods`.